in

 • The concentration of insulin is the same as Toujeo Solostar (300 units per ml)

-Insulin Lantus is basal insulin, like insulin Tresiba (Degludec), and does not cover the post-meal glucose spikes.
+Insulin Lantus is a basal insulin, like insulin Tresiba (Degludec), and does not cover the post-meal glucose spikes.

 Unlike Insulin Tresiba, it has to be administered at a fixed time of the day.
 Toujeo Insulin is the concentrated form of Lantus, although it contains the same insulin glargine.